mazzhead/esphome-components/components/qmc5883p/README.md

 - `2x`
 - `1x`

-## Noise level  Options
+## Noiselevel  Options

-By default, the QMC5883P uses another filter for better noise performance, this depthh is 8x as default.
+By default, the QMC5883P uses another filter for better noise performance, this depth is 8x as default.
 You can, however, configure this amount.
 Possible values:

 - `8x` (default)